RobChooses/super-funding-ai/README.md

 # 🤖 SUPER FUNDING-AI

-💰 Project Entry to ETHGLobal Superhack 2024
+💰 Project Entry to ETHGlobal Superhack 2024

 ## Description of Project

 SUPER FUNDING-AI allows anyone on Celo Minipay app to raise funding for investment, particularly first-time entrepreneurs, people seeking microfunding, and even web3 DAO treasuries.
 A problem for many of these groups is a lack of track record and investment history, and investors are wary of putting funds into projects in one go.
 SUPER Funding-AI allows investment to be split into stages with funds released upon conditions being met.
 To avoid any bias, these conditions are verified using an AI LLM which makes attestations on-chain wia EAS.

-## Technologies used
+## Superhack partner technologies used

 * Celo Minipay
 * EAS